filipp-lotsmanov/filipp-lotsmanov/README.md

 recognition — and on the infrastructure that trains and serves them: Airflow, Azure ML, FastAPI, Docker.
 Python is my main language, Go for concurrent data work.

-Most of the projects below were built for external clients or to hackathon deadlines as part of the programme; two are solo work.
-Looking for an ML engineering internship.
+Most of the projects were built for external clients or to hackathon deadlines as part of the programme; two are solo work.

 Six projects below: a root-segmentation model at **0.8371 F1** on 20,512 held-out test patches, a Kaggle entry taken from 37.6% to **10.7% sMAPE**, a Go pipeline streaming **2.3 GB** of CSV through